 Halloween Images Pictures is celebrated annually on October 31.
 It has also been called All Hallows Eve, Witch’s Night, Lam’s Wool, Snap-Apple Night and Samhain.
 It is associated with the ancient Roman festival of Pomona that celebrated the harvest goddess Pomona.
 Halloween is also associated with the Celtic festival of Samutheen or “Summer Ends”.
 During the medieval period in Ireland and Scotland, the Samhain festival was held at sunset on 31 October and went through daylight on 1 November.

 It marks the end of the harvest season and the beginning of winter or the “dark season”.Some believed that during the summit, a door was opened from the underworld and this allowed spirits or ghosts to enter our world.
-Two colours are associated with Halloween.
+Two colors are associated with Halloween Cards.
 Black and Orange.
-The orange colour is believed to represent the harvest and autumn seasons.
+The orange color is believed to represent the harvest and autumn seasons.
 Black represents death and darkness.

-In Mexico, they celebrate the Dias de Los Muertos or Day of the Dead on 1 November.
-It is a big celebration that honours family and friends who have passed away.
+In Mexico, they celebrate the Dias de Los Muertos, or Day of the Dead on 1 November.
+It is a big celebration that honors family and friends who have passed away.
 The Halloween ceremony in Hong Kong is known as the Yu Lan Earth Festival of the Hungry Ghosts.
 A fire is lit during the Yu Lan celebration and food and gifts are offered to angry ghosts for revenge.
+See More Remembrance Day

 Happy Halloween Pictures